godaddy/asherah/docs/ROADMAP.md

 unit tests.

-1.1.0 is currently tentatively targeted for Q3/Q4 2019 and our plans are to enhance our memory protections using PROT_NONE in mprotect and give guidance on how ptrace_scope should be managed on machines running Asherah.
+1.1.0 is currently tentatively targeted for Q3/Q4 2019 and our plans are to enhance our memory protections and give guidance on how ptrace_scope should be managed on machines running Asherah.
 In addition, we will formalize a cross-language testing method and implementation so that we have a guarantee that all languages and underlying storage schemas and data are compatible.

+## Issues and Projects

+Visit our [GitHub issue tracker](https://github.com/godaddy/asherah/issues) to view and create new issues and our [GitHub project page](https://github.com/godaddy/asherah/project) to see our story tracking.
+We are investigating using [ZenHub](https://www.zenhub.com/).
+Please note our projects page is very much a work in progress as we begin taking internal planning tickets and moving them to Asherah's new home.